benoitblais-hashicorp-demo/terraform-tfe-projectsfactory/docs/README_header.md

 # Projects Factory Terraform Module

-Project Factory module which manages configuration and life-cycle of your Terraform projects.
+Projects Factory module which manages configuration and life-cycle of your Terraform projects.

 ## Permissions

 ### HCP Terraform Permissions

-To manage the agent pool resources, provide a user token from an account with appropriate permissions.
+To manage resources, provide a user token from an account with appropriate permissions.
 This user should have the `Manage Projects`, `Manage Workspaces`, `Manage Teams`, `Manage Membership`, and `Manage Organization Access` permission.
 Alternatively, you can use a token from a team instead of a user token.